LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

   * endIndex = `page` parameter * items per page

 <div class="secondary box">
-  <strong>Pro Tip:</strong> Remember, JavaScript is zero-indexed so the index of the first student object in `data` array would be 0.
+  <strong>Pro Tip:</strong> Remember, JavaScript is zero-indexed so the index of the first student object in `data` array is 0.
 Before moving on, it would be a good idea to use <code>console.log()</code> statements to make sure these new variables are working as expected.
 </div>

 Next use the [querySelector method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to select the `UL` element with a class of `student-list` and assign it to a new variable named `studentList`.
 This is the element we will be adding our student data to.